App-vNext/Polly/docs/advanced/performance.md

     cancellationToken);

 // This approach uses a static lambda, avoiding allocations.
-// The "userId" is stored as state, and the lambda reads it. await resiliencePipeline.ExecuteAsync(
+// The "userId" is stored as state, and the lambda consumes it. await resiliencePipeline.ExecuteAsync(
     static (state, cancellationToken) => GetMemberAsync(state, cancellationToken),
     userId,